AndriiNych/single-page/README.md

 **Customer requirements:**

-- CSS - use only inline styles
+- CSS - use only inline styles.
-- Adaptability - minimal
+- Adaptability - minimal.
 - Semantic layout - not required.
-- Compliance with the design provided by the customer
+- Compliance with the design provided by the customer.
-- According to the design, some information blocks for mobile versions should be hidden (Winter 22/23)
+- According to the design, some information blocks for mobile versions should be hidden (Winter 22/23).

 **Note:** The Winter 22/23 project was carried out as part of a team.